dannybauman/30-day-map-challenge-2025/README.md

 ## HTML Pages for Each Day

-Each day includes a simple HTML page (`index.html`) for easy browsing and sharing:
+Each completed day includes an HTML page (`index.html`) for easy browsing and sharing.
+Pages are built using Nunjucks templates for modularity and consistency:

 **What's included:**
 - Quick stats and platform comparison